Theresia Bastion: Restorations

-The first restoration of the bastion was between 1968–1969, according to a project by the architect Ștefan Iojică.
+The first restoration of the bastion was between 1968 and 1969, according to a project by the architect Ștefan Iojică.
 On this occasion, a passage through the bastion was made for car and pedestrian traffic, and reinforcements were made by pouring concrete.
 But a number of specific details were removed, and the ditch in front of the bastion was reduced.

 A second restoration took place in 2008–2010 and was carried out in five construction phases.
 The restoration project was developed by Archaeus in 2004–2009 under the coordination of the architect Marius Miclăuș, and the contractor was the consortium Bennert GmbH/Prowa Contracting and Consulting GmbH.
 As part of this restoration, the cement-based mortars poured during the previous restoration were removed.
 The brick arches in the bastion's flanks and retreat were converted into porticos by inserting timber frames.
 The mounds of earth above the flanks and retreat, which formed breastworks and where firing barbettes were set up, were also removed.
 The inner courtyard of the fortification was completely redesigned, by arranging the body E, a stepped pedestrian area.
 The attic, which was not used in the last decades, was transformed into a cultural space with exhibition or conference halls.
 The 300-year-old beams have been preserved and enhanced, as have the ventilation shafts.